TechnologyEnhancedLearning/DLSV2/README.md

 Open the file and click the icon to the left of the class name.

 ## Run all the tests
 Open the solution explorer.
-Right click DigitalLearningSolutions.Web.Tests and select "Run tests".
+Right click the test project you want (DigitalLearningSolutions.Web.Tests or DigitalLearningSolutions.Data.Tests) and select "Run tests".

 # Troubleshooting